 The strong performance of Stoke-on-Trent and Staffordshire businesses in the 2019 Queen’s Award for Enterprise has been praised by Local Enterprise Partnership chairman David Frost CBE.

-The LEP area is home to six of the 17 West Midlands firms honoured this year – more than a third of the total – and the winners range from a software firm specialising in digital forensics to the creators of the world’s first plastic trombone.
+The LEP area is home to five of the 17 West Midlands firms honoured this year – plus one in the Tamworth area that is just over the county boundary – and the winners range from a software firm specialising in digital forensics to the creators of the world’s first plastic trombone.

 David Frost commented: “The breadth of innovation, creativity and ambition demonstrated by these firms illustrates what a great place Stoke-on-Trent and Staffordshire is to do business, invest and grow.
 Our can-do attitude, motivated and skilled workforce, and pivotal location at the centre of the country are creating a thriving and diverse economy, with more and better jobs for local people.